US Home Office Staff

 Thomas is an international development professional with ten years’ experience of grassroots, HQ, and field-based program implementation in youth development, democracy and governance, and educational exchanges.
 He has experience across global contexts, including Eastern Europe, MENA, and South-East Africa.
 At Making Cents, Thomas is responsible for managing youth and gender-focused projects in the Project Delivery portfolio.
 He served as a U.S. Peace Corps Volunteer in the Republic of Moldova.

 Cherece brings more than a decade of on-the-job experience in finance and development from Johns Hopkins University.
 While there, she played a key role in multiple successful financial campaigns that funded critical research and educational expansion.
-At Making Cents, she will contribute to finance and operations activities.
+At Making Cents, she contributes to finance and operations activities through accounts payable and receivable, daily cashflow, and payroll processing.
 In her free time, Cherece enjoys Marvel movies and attending comic conventions.

 Specialist, Economic Opportunities

 Lauren is an international development professional with over three years of experience designing and leading capacity building, entrepreneurship, and community health projects.
-She holds an MA in Sustainable International Development, a Social Impact MBA, and a BS in Community Health.
-Before joining Making Cents, Lauren worked as Development Coordinator through AmeriCorps in Seattle and as a Health Outreach Specialist through the Peace Corps in Mozambique.
-As a Specialist with the Economic Opportunities team, Lauren contributes technical assistance to projects within MCI’s Economic Opportunities practice area.
-In addition to International Development, Lauren is passionate about scuba diving, traveling, live music, and exploring D.C.
+Before joining Making Cents, she worked as Development Coordinator through AmeriCorps in Seattle and as a Health Outreach Specialist through the Peace Corps in Mozambique.
+As a Specialist with the Economic Opportunities team, Lauren contributes technical assistance to projects within Making Cents’ Economic Opportunities practice area.
+In addition to International Development, she is passionate about scuba diving, traveling, live music, and exploring D.C.